 - We will continue our joint working with Warmworks to develop a detailed profile of the energy efficiency measures and costs required for each of our properties to meet EESSH2.
 This exercise will also include an assessment of possible sources of grant funding for these works.
-This will provide the basis for developing planned investment on energy efficiency measures in our housing stock. - We will keep under review our operational practices and response to the Covid-19 pandemic and evaluate new and different ways of working to ensure we continue to provide high quality services to our customers. - Appointing a demolition contractor for the 1st phase demolition in Upper Langlee. - Appointment of contractor for the 1st phase new build construction plan in Upper Langlee. - Look to establishing tenant groups to increase participation from our tenants.
+This will provide the basis for developing planned investment on energy efficiency measures in our housing stock. - Appointment of contractor for the 1st phase new build construction plan in Upper Langlee. - Look to recruiting a Tenant and Community Benefit Officer to aid in establishing tenant groups to increase participation from our tenants.